rayon-rs/rayon/README.md

 rayon = "1.0"
 ```

-and then add the following to to your `lib.rs`:
+and then add the following to your `lib.rs`:

 ```rust
 extern crate rayon;